-Several seals of this period remind us that the territories surrounding the future New York were called New-Belgium.
-A first seal from 1623, bears a beaver - at the time, the trappers were almost the only ones to exploit the country -, encircled by the words "Sigillum Novi Belgii".
+Several seals of this period remind us that the territories surrounding the future New York were called New Belgium.
+The first seal from 1623, bears a beaver - at the time, the trappers were almost the only ones to exploit the country -, encircled by the words "Sigillum Novi Belgii".
 The seal of the New-Amsterdam from 1654 mention "Sigillum Amstellodamensis in Novo Belgio".

-In 1626, Pierre Minuit, one of the Walloon immigrants and governor of New-Belgium, became famous by the purchase of Manhattan Island.
-He bought it from the Manhattes Indians in exchange for glittering beads and other trinkets.
+In 1626, Pierre Minuit, one of the Walloon immigrants and governor of New Belgium, became famous by the purchase of Manhattan Island.
+He bought it from the Manhattan Indians in exchange for glittering beads and other trinkets.
 The total value was about sixty guilders or $ 24.

-The name Hoboken, well known district west of Manhattan, comes from a municipality near Antwerp, Flanders.
-Communipaw, in Jersey City, is the contraction of Community of Pauw.
-Michel De Pauw, native of Ghent in Flanders, had also bought Staten Island from the Indians in 1630.
+The name Hoboken, well-known district west of Manhattan, comes from a municipality near Antwerp, Flanders.
+Communipaw, in Jersey City, is the contraction of the Community of Pauw.
+Michel De Pauw, a native of Ghent in Flanders, had also bought Staten Island from the Indians in 1630.

 On May 20, 1924, for the tercentenary of the founding of New York, a monument was erected in honor of the Walloon settlers, on the site of Battery Park, in the southern part of Manhattan.